-The Symbiosis system comes with the MySQL database installed and running.
-It can be managed by use of the phpMyAdmin program.
+Symbiosis comes with MySQL installed and running.
+It can be managed through a web browser using phpMyAdmin.

 Connecting to phpMyAdmin

-The following instructions show how to connect to the database on the server
+The following instructions describe how to connect to phpMyAdmin on a Cloud Server called ‘

 - Start your web browser.